TIPS & MYTHS

 SUMMARY:

 Do you tell prospective employers to contact you at an Outlook.com, Hotmail, MSN.com, or Live.com e‑mail address?
-If you do, there’s a small but real chance that Microsoft will block a given employer’s e‑mail if they respond to yours.
+If you do, there’s a small but real chance that Microsoft will block e‑mails from a given employer—including e-mails they send in response to yours.
 You’ll never know they answered your e-mail.
 The employer may never know that you didn’t receive their e‑mail.
 Even if they find out, they’re not likely to make any further effort to contact you.

 Don’t take my word for it: